Photonico/Computational_Physics_Topics/README.md

 * [Computational Physics](Computational%20Physics/The%20Contents.ipynb)

-Introduces the computational methods for various physical models, iencompassing a broad spectrum of fundamental topics.
+  Introduces the computational methods for various physical models, encompassing a broad spectrum of fundamental topics.

 * [Data Manipulation and Analysis](Data%20Manipulation%20and%20Analysis/The%20Contents.ipynb)

   Showcase the techniques and algorithms for manipulating and analyzing data.

 * [Computational Probability and Statistics](Computational%20Probability%20and%20Statistics/The%20Contents.ipynb)

   Shows both the basic principles of probability and statistics along with corresponding practical demonstrations.

 * [Deep Learning](Deep%20Learning/The%20Contents.ipynb)

   A concise approach to deep learning, achieved by Torch.

 * [Sundries](Sundries/The%20Contents.ipynb)

+  More is different!

 ## Contact me